 3. Add the Couple's Names

-When the couple is hosting, list their names first, typically in this order: “Alexandra Rose Taylor and Jordan Michael Reed.”
-If parents are hosting, the couple’s names follow after the invitation line.
-Either way, this is the heart of the design, so make it stand out with elegant typography or subtle foil.
+If you're hosting yourselves, your names go first, typically written out in full: "Alexandra Rose Taylor and Jordan Michael Reed."
+If your parents are hosting, your names follow the invitation line instead.
+Either way, this line is the visual heart of the card, so let it stand out with elegant typography or a touch of foil.

 4. Include the Ceremony Details